Usagib/booking-portfolio/README.md

  </a>

- <h3 align="center">Booking App bootstraped with React + Redux with RESTful API developed in Ruby on Rails</h3>
+ <h3 align="center">Booking App bootstrapped with React + Redux with RESTful API developed in Ruby on Rails</h3>

  <p align="center">
   Portfolio application with user dashboard for requesting services and create appointments